lolpatrol/conan-demo/README.md

 We can add in the argument `--all` in order to upload both recipe and package, giving:

-    conan upload givestring/1.0@me/dev --all -r conan-artifactory
+    conan upload stringprovider/1.0@me/dev --all -r conan-artifactory
-    conan upload sayhi/1.0@me/dev --all -r conan-artifactory
+    conan upload stringprinter/1.0@me/dev --all -r conan-artifactory

 ### Build the main application

-To build (and package) the main application, `project`, we can simply run the following:
+To build (and package) the main application, `application`, we can simply run the following:

     conan create . me/dev